EthanNValencia/RaspPi/README.md

 ![chart 2](https://github.com/EthanNValencia/RaspPi/blob/master/images/SeabornChart3.png?raw=true)

 #### Average Detections Per Hour
 This chart shows the average amount of vehicles that enter the neighborhood per hour.
 It can be observed that there isn't a lot of activity per hour.
 16 vehicles per hour is the highest average rate.
+Note: The data could be a little skewed because I didn't necessarily begin data collection sessions at the beginning of an hour.
 </br>
 ![chart 2](https://github.com/EthanNValencia/RaspPi/blob/master/images/SeabornChart4.png?raw=true)